 I can recommend Musik Boutique Hotel.
 My room was really big and spacious, with a lovely bathroom.
 The staff were really helpful, too.

-It is centrally located in the El Born neighbourhood of the old town, with plenty of tapas and coffee places within walking distance.
+It is centrally located in the Sant Pere, Santa Caterina i la Ribera neighbourhood of the old town, with plenty of tapas and coffee places within walking distance.
+It was the perfect base for two days in Barcelona.

 Enjoy your trip to Barcelona!